 Most cases of Creutzfeldt-Jakob disease occur for unknown reasons, and no risk factors can be identified.
 However, a few factors seem to be associated with different kinds of CJD.

 - Age.
-Sporadic CJD tends to develop later in life, usually around the age of 60.
-Onset of familial CJD occurs only slightly earlier.
-On the other hand, vCJD has affected people at a much younger age, usually in their late 20s.
+Sporadic CJD tends to develop later in life, usually around age 60.
+Onset of familial CJD occurs slightly earlier and vCJD has affected people at a much younger age, usually in their late 20s.

 Genetics.
 People with familial CJD have a genetic mutation that causes the disease.
 The disease is inherited in an autosomal dominant fashion, which means you need to inherit only one copy of the mutated gene, from either parent, to develop the disease.
 If you have the mutation, the chance of passing it on to your children is 50 percent.

 Genetic analysis in people with iatrogenic and vCJD suggest that inheriting identical copies of certain variants of the prion gene may increase your risk of developing CJD if you're exposed to contaminated tissue.